Recent faculty scholarship and related activity (selected)

 Nikolaos Lazaridis received a major grant: 2014 National Endowment for Humanities Scholarly Editions and Translations award.

-In September 2014, Michael Vann traveled to Russia to give a paper entitled “Tropical Cold War Horror: Pengkhianatan G30 S/PKI and the Traumatised Culture of Suharto’s New Order,” for the conference The Cold War on Film: Then and Now organzied by the German Historical Institute, Moscow, Russia.
+In September 2014, Michael Vann traveled to Russia to give a paper titled “Tropical Cold War Horror: Pengkhianatan G30 S/PKI and the Traumatised Culture of Suharto’s New Order,” for the conference The Cold War on Film: Then and Now organzied by the German Historical Institute, Moscow, Russia.
+He also published an article, “When the World Came to Southeast Asia: Malacca and the Global Economy,” in Education About Asia 19, no. 2 (2014).

 Mona Siegel presented “Negotiated Truth: The Franco-German Historians’ Agreement of 1951 and the Long History of Cultural Demobilization after the Great War.” at the The Academic World In the Era of the Great War conference at Trinity College, Dublin, Ireland in August 2014.

-At the Ohio University School of Medicine in April 2014 Rebecca Kluchin gave a talk entitled “Physicians’ Roles in Voluntary and Forced Sterilizations in the 1950s, 60s, and 70s.”
-She was also a guest on Capital Public Radio's “Insight” program in March.
+Rebecca Kluchin received a 2014-2015 Foundation for the History of Women in Medicine Fellowship from Harvard's Countaway Library of Medicine.
+She also gave a talk, “Physicians’ Roles in Voluntary and Forced Sterilizations in the 1950s, 60s, and 70s,” at the Ohio University School of Medicine in April 2014 and was a guest on Capital Public Radio's “Insight” program in March.

 Jeffrey Wilson published a peer-reviewed article: “‘The Holy Property of the Entirety of the People’: The Struggle for the ‘German Forest’ in Prussia, 1871-1914,” Environment and History 20, no. 1 (February 2014): 41-65.